UM-PEPL/HallThruster.jl/docs/src/explanation/physics.md

     \nu_e = \nu_c + \nu_{AN}
 ```

 In Hall thrusters, the observed axial/cross-field electron current is significantly higher than that which would result from classical collisions alone (here, ``\nu_c`` represents the classical electron momentum transfer collision frequency, see [Collisions and Reactions](@ref)).
-We model this enhanced transport in a fluid framework as an additional anomalous collision frequency, see [Anomalous Transport](@ref).
+We model this enhanced transport in a fluid framework as an additional anomalous collision frequency, see [Anomalous transport](@ref).
 The purpose of this code is to facilitate the development and testing of models for this important parameter.

 ## Discharge current and electric field